zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 | :-----------------------------------------------------------------: |
 |                 Only 5 coins to get an extra life!                  |

-Altering a limit will change when specific limit-events are triggered (e.g., receiving an extra life when collecting enough coins).
+Altering a limit will change when specific limit-events are triggered (_e.g._, receiving an extra life when collecting enough coins).

 It is possible to prevent the game from resetting these limits when reached